Man dies after serious assault in Ōtāhuhu, South Auckland

 In Ōtara three people have been shot in the past three months.
 Joseph Siaosi, 23, died on the lawn in front of the family home in Piako St after a person in a car shot him as he walked away from a confrontation.

-Another two people have been shot in neighbouring Clover Park since April 20, where a third person also had to take cover just two weeks after the shooting death of Siaosi Tulua at his Darnell Cres, Clover Park, home when a man carrying a firearm walked up Palermo Pl firing shots.
+Another two people have been shot in neighbouring Clover Park since April 20, where a third person also had to take cover just two weeks after the shooting death of Siaosi Tulua at his Darnell Cres, Clover Park, home when a man carrying a firearm walked up Palermo Place firing shots.

 The violence extends to Māngere, where on March 13, Arthur (Afa) Brown, 26, was fatally shot outside a group of shops on Vine St just before 1am.